Jamcha123/Newsly/README.md

 Then OpenAI GPT-4.1 model compiles all the data and lists the outcomes (you inputed) from least to most likely using the search results.

-types of APIs:

-   1. Free API for summarizing news

-   2. Basic API for finding every person mentioned in the news stories, $0.10/request

-   3. Pro API for ranking outcomes based on likelihood,$0.20/request

 Disclaimer: Newsly cannot predict perfectly and should NOT be used for betting or gambling